bcgov/CITZ-HybridWorkplace/README.md

 ## Goal

-The goal of the CITZ Co-op 2022 Hybrid-Workplace project team is to create a modern web application as a tool for <TBD> to <TBA>.
+The goal of the CITZ Co-op 2022 Hybrid-Workplace project team is to create a modern web application as a tool for communities to collaborate.

 Objectives include:

 - Apply modern application development methodology based on AGILE principles
 - Create a modern web application that is intuitive and easy to use
-- Store project and reporting information in a central repository such as a database
+- Store information in a central repository such as a database
 - Host the solution in the BC Dev Exchange's container environment

 ## Who are we?